ArjhanToteck/Simple-Online-Game-Template/README.md

 This is an open-source Node.js template for a simple online game that anyone is allowed to use.
 This template is based off of [Werewolf](https://arjhantoteck.vercel.app/werewolf/), which is also open source.

 # License
 This template is available under the MIT license.
-Do whatever you want, just follow the guidelines in the license for giving credit.
+Do whatever you want, I don't care.